zxhzxhgithub/mmwhs/README.md

 ## Publication and Citation
 You are welcomed to use the data or results for publications, and please cite the references:
-+ [1] Xiahai Zhuang and Juan Shen: Multi-scale patch and multi-modality atlases for whole heart segmentation of MRI, Medical Image Analysis, vol.31, pp.77-87, 2016 (download: http://dx.doi.org/10.1016/j.media.2016.02.006)
++ Xiahai Zhuang and Juan Shen: Multi-scale patch and <b>multi-modality</b> atlases for whole heart segmentation of MRI, Medical Image Analysis, vol.31, pp.77-87, 2016 (download: http://dx.doi.org/10.1016/j.media.2016.02.006)<br>
+or
++ Xiahai Zhuang, et al.: Multiatlas whole heart segmentation of <b>CT</b> data using conditional entropy for atlas ranking and selection.
+Medical physics 42 (7), 3822-3833, 2015 (download: https://aapm.onlinelibrary.wiley.com/doi/abs/10.1118/1.4921366)
-+ [2] Xiahai Zhuang: Challenges and Methodologies of Fully Automatic Whole Heart Segmentation: A Review.
++ Xiahai Zhuang: Challenges and Methodologies of Fully Automatic Whole Heart Segmentation: <b>A Review</b>.
 Journal of Healthcare Engineering 4 (3): 371–407, 2013 (download: http://dx.doi.org/10.1260/2040-2295.4.3.371)
-+ [3] Zhuang, X., Rhode, K., Razavi, R., Hawkes, D. J., Ourselin, S.: A Registration-Based Propagation Framework for Automatic Whole Heart Segmentation of Cardiac MRI.
++ Xiahai Zhuang, et al.: A Registration-Based Propagation Framework for Automatic Whole Heart Segmentation of Cardiac MRI.
 IEEE Transactions on Medical Imaging, 29 (9): 1612-1625, 2010. (download: https://doi.org/10.1109/TMI.2010.2047112)